-- Exemplify the 7 Habits and the leadership principles of the Leader in Me program - Recruiting, Hiring, and Evaluating all teaching and support personnel. - Oversee the schools curriculum and educational program - Maintain a safe and secure learning environment - Communicate the mission and vision of the school to all stakeholders - Manage the day to day operations of the school - Monitor the schools finances and maintain a balanced budget - Provide strategic planning to ensure advancement towards the schools mission
+- Exemplify the 7 Habits and the leadership principles of the Leader in Me program - Recruiting, Hiring, and Evaluating all teaching and support personnel. - Oversee the schools curriculum and educational program - Maintain a safe and secure learning environment - Communicate the mission and vision of the school to all stakeholders - Manage the day to day operations of the school - Monitor the school's finances and maintain a balanced budget - Provide strategic planning to ensure advancement toward the school's mission

-The Assistant Principal/Curriculum Director shall have a Masters degree in School Administration, Curriculum and Instruction, or another field of education.
+The Assistant Principal/Curriculum Director shall have a Master degree in School Administration, Curriculum and Instruction, or another field of education.
 The AP's responsibilities include: